cheungh/angularjs_codeigniter/README.md

 visit www.fullstack-tutorial.com
 (Add/Edit articles is hidden apparently! it is (password protected) accessible by me to add or edit articles)

+## Improvements tips for users
+Option to use cache in front end JS
+See scripts/app.config.js   'USE_CACHE': true'
+And cache check code in controllers

 ## Quick Start

 Assuming LAMP stack installed on your system